-If your camera disconnects frequently, see this TechNote: Your camera disconnects during tethering.
+If your camera disconnects frequently, see Your camera disconnects during tethering.

 See Tethered camera support in Lightroom for a list of cameras that Lightroom supports for tethered shooting.
 Make sure that your camera is supported (1) in the version of Lightroom that you're using and (2) on the operating system that you're running.

 After you know that you're running the latest version of Lightroom and that it supports your camera, turn off the camera.
 Then, turn it back on and retry tethered shooting.

 If turning the camera off and on doesn't work, trying completely disconnecting the camera from the computer.
 Then, turn the computer off and on, and try tethered capture again:

 - Turn off the camera.

 - Quit Lightroom and restart the computer.